hosseinishr/LendingClubCaseStudy/README.md

     - columns that have: (i) only one unique value; (ii) IDs; (iii) only 0 or NaN; (iv) ‘sub_grade’, due to no need for further granularity; (v) URL, description, loan title and employment title since these have no impact on the loan_status.
 - The rows that have ‘Current’ value in loan_status column were removed from the dataframe, since it is unknown whether they will be charged off (default) or not.

+## Data Cleaning
+- The columns 'emp_length' and 'pub_rec_bankruptcies’ are both categorical and still have null values.
+For these columns, the most frequent element in the column is replaced with the NaN values. (the number of rows (data entries) that are affected are less than 4.50% of the entire rows.
+Hence, this doesn't significantly impact the analysis.)
+- Sanity check performed to ensure: funded_amnt_inv <= funded_amnt <= loan_amnt
+- Preparing columns for data analysis
+    - The ‘loan_status’ with the entries of 'Fully Paid', 'Charged Off’ were transformed to ‘0’ and ‘1’, respectively, in a new column called ‘charged_off?’.
+    - The ‘%’ at the end of the elements in interest rate were removed.
+    - All the columns were categorised into bins in order to analyse the data in manageable number of categories rather than in numeric values or in higher number of categories.

+In this way, the data were prepared for the next step, i.e. data analysis.

 ## General Information
 - Provide general information about your project here.